CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 For further processing, the devices must send the scanned documents to other IT systems in the network.
 The following transmission and storage methods are usually supported:

 * File on network drives.
  The scanned documents are transferred directly to a file server via a network protocol.
 Usually NFS and SMB shares or transfer via FTP are supported.
 Basically, it must be ensured that the group of people who have access to the target directories with the scanned data is as small as possible.
 With increased protection, it may be necessary for only the user who scanned the information to access the scan results.
 Not all scanners make it possible to save the generated files in user-specific areas of the server.
 If only a general accessible directory can be selected, the documents must be deleted from these public directories as soon as possible.
 The users must be instructed accordingly.
-In addition, these directories should be automatically deleted once a day.
+Additionally, these directories should be automatically deleted once a day.
 The time must be announced to the users and should be chosen so that no users work with the scanners at these times.
 * Scan-to-Mail:
  When scanning, the user has the option of specifying an e-mail address or a user ID to which an e-mail address is assigned.
 The generated file is sent to this e-mail address via a pre-set SMTP server.
 Since this way confidential information could leave the network anonymously, care should be taken that no external e-mail addresses can be entered.
 It is better to configure the SMTP server so that the network-capable document scanners can not send e-mails to external e-mail addresses.
 * Scan to Print:
  Here, the document is sent directly to a printer, so the scanner-printer combination used as a digital copier.
 If both devices are physically separated from each other, there is a risk that the documents will be removed from the printer unauthorized during scanning.
 Therefore, if possible, the systems should be configured to print only when all pages of the document are fully scanned.
 Otherwise, there may be too much time between scanning the first page and collecting it from the printer.
 * Scan-to-fax:
  The Scan to Fax procedure allows you to send scanned documents directly by fax.
 For this, a fax number is specified during scanning.
 The generated document is then either sent via an integrated modem, or the scanner establishes a connection to a fax server via the LAN.
- When using scanners that have built-in fax or modem interfaces, special precautions must be taken to prevent unwanted communication links to external networks through these interfaces.
+ When using scanners that have built-in fax or modem interfaces, special precautions must be taken to prevent unwanted communication links with external networks through these interfaces.
 Corresponding recommendations are described in the requirement SYS.4.1.M10 * Network separation when using multifunction devices *.
  If possible, a central fax server should act as the interface between the scanner and the telephone network.
 In this case, in particular the measures recommendations listed in the NET.4.3 * Fax * module must be applied.
 If the components used support this, the communication links should be encrypted as much as possible to make it harder for attackers to listen to the transmitted information.
 Information on how to protect the transmission can also be found in the requirement SYS.4.1.M14 * Information protection for printers, copiers and multifunctional devices *.